 Meet Laura.....

-I’m a trauma-informed integrative somatic therapist, certified yoga and meditation teacher and licensed social worker with over 25 years of professional experience with 19 of those specialising in mental health, substance misuse and trauma.
+I am a trauma-informed integrative somatic therapist, certified yoga and meditation teacher, and licensed social worker with over 30 years of professional experience - specialising in mental health, substance misuse and trauma.

 Beyond credentials, I’m someone who’s walked the messy, beautiful and often confusing path of healing myself.

-My integrative approach blends somatic therapy, nervous system regulation, mindful movement, meditation and deep self-inquiry.
-It’s trauma-informed and rooted in the understanding that self-healing begins when we stop searching outside ourselves for something to fix us, and instead learn to listen to the wisdom already within.
+My work now gently guides people out of that state of survival and back into connection with their bodies, emotions and deeper truth.
+It’s grounded in nervous system regulation, somatic awareness, mindful movement, meditation and deep self-inquiry.
+My approach is trauma-informed and rooted in the understanding that self-healing begins when we stop searching outside ourselves for something to fix us, and start listening to the wisdom that’s already within.

 My Philosophy